 Your Experience Counts

-We recognize that learning can happen outside of a classroom or university setting.
-Knowledge you gained outside a traditional degree program may be relevant to your degree program at CTU.
-Learning experiences obtained through employment, non-collegiate, school-based education or other appropriate channels may be evaluated for course credit by Colorado Technical University if it is in adherence to American Council of Education (ACE) recommendations.
+We recognize that knowledge gained outside of a classroom may be relevant to your degree program at Colorado Technical University.
+Learning experiences obtained through employment, non-collegiate, school-based education or other appropriate channels may be evaluated for course credit by CTU if it is in adherence to American Council of Education (ACE) recommendations.

 To be considered for this credit, your prior experience or education must:

-Relate specifically to an associate or bachelor’s degree course in your academic program.
+- Relate specifically to an Associate, Bachelor’s or Master's degree course in your academic program.

-- Result in experientially attained and mastered college-level competencies that are appropriately documented and equivalent to the course outcomes that would be acquired in the comparable Colorado Technical University course.
+- Result in experientially attained and mastered college-level competencies that are appropriately documented and equivalent to the course outcomes that would be acquired in the comparable CTU course.

 - Demonstrate and verify learning through documentation such as work samples and/or supervisory verification.